LukasLichten/szurubooru-bot/README.md

   + Cli can do both as well
 + Admin tools:
   + Mass Tagging
+  + Image2Notes, gathers text from images and adds it to the notes to allow searching (great with memes)
   + Run commands on the api
 + Bot tools:
   + *Todo*